kamiloses/KeyHub/README.md

 ---

 ## 2. Account Management

 You can either create an account or log in, depending on your situation.
 Validation has been implemented on both the client and server sides.

+By default, two users have already been created for you, so you can log in immediately without registering a new account:

+- **Admin user**
+  - Username: `admin`
+  - Email: `admin@gmail.com`
+  - Password: `Admin123!`
+  - Role: Admin
+  - Balance: 1000

+- **Normal user**
+  - Username: `user`
+  - Email: `user@gmail.com`
+  - Password: `User123!`
+  - Role: User
+  - Balance: 500

+This allows you to test both admin and regular user functionalities right away.

 ![Account Management](https://github.com/user-attachments/assets/99355ca9-1abb-4cc1-ac9f-59cfbd094e97)
 ---

 ## 3. Starting Balance